ccs1201/ccs-boot/README.md

 - **HandlerDispatcher** that orchestrates the routing process, calling the correct controller method based on the URI and HTTP method.
 - **JSON Responses**, where the response body is converted to JSON if the controller method returns an object.
 - **Request body conversion**: JSON conversion to the expected object type for controller method parameters has been implemented.
-- **Support for status codes**: The `@HttpResponseCode` annotation has been implemented to allow the return of HTTP status codes along with the response.
+- **Support for status codes**: The `@EndpointResponseCode` annotation has been implemented to allow the return of HTTP status codes along with the response.
 - **Fixed `Content-Type` header** to `application/json` in responses.

 ## Next Steps